Sock Yarn... not just for socks

 A tube cowl is knitted as a narrow tube in the round.
 You then join the cast on and cast off edges together to make a loop.
 Kathryn knitted her tube longer and didn't join the edges.

-The Mini Ball Bag is full of 10g balls of Opal 4ply sock yarn, so Kathryn's scarf is very variegated.
+Our Mini Ball Bags are full of 10g balls of Opal 4ply sock yarn, so Kathryn's scarf is very variegated.
 It would look just as good using one or two balls of the same shade.

 Cowls have been very popular in the shop.
 As an item that is both simple to knit (round and round) and to wear (just pop it over your head) they are also small enough to show self patterning yarns and to carry with you as a travel project.